“Life is like a game of tennis; the player who serves well seldom loses”

 This way you can hit with a bit more power as you can transition your weight forwards into the court during the serve.

-In terms of the actually stance and how wide your feet should be, there are a couple of different options
+In terms of the actually stance and how wide your feet should be, there are a couple of different options; the platform and the pinpoint stance.

 Tennis serve weight transfer